Security Model

 What APM does

-Section titled “What APM does”APM is a build-time dependency manager for AI prompts and configuration.
+Section titled “What APM does”APM is a build-time dependency manager for AI agent configuration.
 It performs four operations:

 - Resolves git repositories — clones or sparse-checks-out packages from GitHub or Azure DevOps.